Best Practices for Synthetic Transactions

 Define Performance Thresholds

 Define thresholds for the performance and availability metrics of your synthetic transaction so your team can quickly identify problematic trends.
-Define both globalized (all locations violating) and localized (<n number of locations violating) alerts.
-You can also set up alerts for consecutive failures and similar trends.
+Define both globalized (all locations violating) and localized (

 Choose Alerting Pathways